laughing0li/TechniqueFinder/AdminGuide.md

 To use minimise the HTML markup, enter in your text with the "Source" button enabled (click on "Source" in top LH corner).

-## Changing a Technique&#39;s Text &amp; Image: Which fields to edit in the Admin Pages
+## Changing a Technique&#39;s text &amp; images: which fields to edit in the Admin Pages

 This section is a map from the text and images you see in the public web pages to the fields that can be modified in the admin pages.